Differentially Private Wireless Federated Learning Using Orthogonal Sequences: Convergence analysis

 and

-\end{theorem} \begin{proof} See Appendix~\ref{App:thm.Conv}. \end{proof} Theorem \ref{thm.Conv} demonstrates that \alg preserves the $O(1/T)$ convergence rate of SGD for strongly convex loss functions (compared with the noise-free FL convergence).
-For a fixed initial point, there are multiple factors in the constant $B$ that affect the convergence rate of FL.
-In particular, $\sum_{k=1}^K \frac{H_k^2}{K^2}$ reveals the \emph{variance reduction} effect of SGD by involving more clients. $6L \Gamma$ and $8(E-1)^2 H^2$ capture the influence of non-IID dataset and the number of local epochs, respectively.
-The last term $D(\epsilon)$ in $B$ demonstrates the impact from Cauchy noise, i.e. level of privacy protection.
-We note that $D(\epsilon)$ is increasing as $\epsilon$ gets closer to $0$.
-It implies that a higher level of privacy protection will decrease the speed of convergence as constant $B$ becomes larger.
-Therefore, Theorem \ref{thm.Conv} establishes a trade-off between privacy protection and convergence rate, which provides guidance for the practical system design.
+\end{theorem} \begin{proof} See Appendix~\ref{App:thm.Conv}. \end{proof}} Theorem \ref{thm.Conv} demonstrates that \alg preserves the $O(1/T)$ convergence rate of SGD for strongly convex loss functions (compared with the noise-free FL convergence).
+For a fixed initial point, there are multiple factors in the constant $G$ that affect the convergence rate of FL.
+In particular, $\sum_{k=1}^K \frac{H_k^2}{K^2}$ reveals the \emph{variance reduction} effect of SGD by involving more clients, and $6L \Gamma$ and $8(E-1)^2 H^2$ capture the influence of non-IID dataset and the number of local epochs, respectively.
+We note that term $D(\gamma)$ in $G$ demonstrates the impact from Cauchy noise, i.e. level of privacy protection.
+We also note that $D(\gamma)$ is increasing as $\gamma$ becomes larger.
+It implies that a higher level of privacy protection will decrease the speed of convergence as constant $D(\gamma)$ becomes larger.
+Therefore, Theorem \ref{thm.Conv} establishes a tradeoff between privacy protection and convergence rate, which can guide the practical system design.